Top 100 Footballers 2016-17

 Franck Ribery might be 34 years old but he is still one of the best wingers on the planet.
 Regaining his place in the side ahead of Douglas Costa this year, Ribery was massively important to Bayern’s Bundesliga title win.
 The French winger looked incredible at times for die Roten, reforming his solid wing partnership with Arjen Robben.
 He only featured in 22 Bundesliga matches this campaign, but still assisted 11 goals in addition to scoring 5 of his own.
 When he was fit, Carlo Ancelotti was willing to put his trust in the French winger and Ribery and Bayern Munich benefited massively from it as a result.
 If he somehow manages to claw his way onto this list next year at the age of 35, then that will be highly impressive.
 Formula Score: 84.99.

 After all his incredible exertions for Portugal at Euro 2016 in helping them lift the trophy, Pepe suffered horribly through injuries during the 2016-17 campaign.
 However, Real Madrid still won two trophies, including both La Liga and the UEFA Champions League and the Portuguese defender had a role to play in both.
 Pepe only featured in 13 matches in the league this season, scoring 2 goals with 1 assist but he always impressed with his defensive talent, continuing to look a much cooler head in the back-line as of late.
+The 34-year old defender finished off the season brightly with positive form at the 2016-17 Confederations Cup but it was just a little bit too late to earn him a spot inside of the top 80.
 Pepe is one of the best defenders in the world and his form at Euro 2016 was immaculate, but he unfortunately just suffered through injuries far too much in 2016-17 to claim a high up place on this list.
-Formula Score: 85.00.
+Formula Score: 85.02.

 86. Dries Mertens